ughman/c2c/README.md

 Furthermore, `V0` is actually used directly after this code as a condition for a branch and then discarded, so `EMU_ReadU16(S3 + 4) - 20 < 2` could be placed directly into the expression and V0 removed.
 Eventually, a decompiled function will not even rely on MIPS registers and can use real C arguments and local variables.

-Decompiled functions may call functions which have yet to be decompiled by calling `EMU_Invoke` which itself is used by `main` to invoke the disassembled game's entry point routine.
+Decompiled functions may call functions which have yet to be decompiled by calling `EMU_Invoke`.
 This allows decompilation to begin at non-leaf functions.

 ## The Main Code ##
 The main body of code is located in `src/` and contains the core code of the project as well as interoperability code for accessing the emulator.
 Decompiled functions should be moved into this section of the code base and given proper function names.